 Best of all it tastes absolutely delicious!
 I love making salads, especially those that are substantial and filling like this one.
 I also really like that one batch, does us for at least two meals or more.

-1 bunch coriander leaves (about 50 grams), washed and picked off the stems
+- 1 bunch/s fresh coriander leaves -washed and picked off the stems

 Yoghurt and tahini sauce

 - 250 g full-fat natural yoghurt (1 cup)